Updated date: 12th January 2023

 It is well-known that the universities in Canada are comparatively more affordable than the universities in the neighboring USA.
 However, there are some universities that have low tuition fees even by Canadian standards:

 Step 6: Apply for Study Permit Canada:

 Once you receive the confirmation letter from Canada Colleges and Universities, the next step is to apply for Canada Student Visa.

-As Said above, students from India, China, Philippines and Vietnam can apply for Canada through SDS process introduced earlier this year.
-The SDS speeds up the Canada study permit process and has a lot lesser paper work compared to earlier processes.
-Here is all you need to know about SDS visa process for apply to Study in Canada: New Student Direct Stream (SDS) Rule to Study in Canada.
+As Said above, students from India, China, the Philippines, and Vietnam can apply for Canada through SDS process introduced earlier this year.
+The SDS speeds up the Canada study permit process and has a lot lesser paperwork compared to earlier processes.
+Here is all you need to know about SDS visa process for applying to Study in Canada: New Student Direct Stream (SDS) Rule to Study in Canada.

 If you are not eligible as per SDS guidelines, your application will be processed as per a normal study permit application for Canada.
 It takes a little longer than SDS, so make sure you apply for Canada Visa before at least three months of departure.
 To know about Canada Study Permit, click: Visa and Entry Requirements for Studying in Canada

 Step 7: Arrival, Study and Work in Canada:

 Since 2014, Students arriving in Canada to study for more than six months do not need a separate work permit to study on or off campus.
 International students are allowed to work for 20 hours per week during the study sessions, and full-time at the time of spring breaks and vacations.

 However, it is necessary to get a SIN (Social Insurance Number) before you start working in Canada.
 Depending on your course, you can get up to three years of Stay Back period in Canada to continue your studies, or get a job in the industry related to your studies.